Dr Lois Keidan, BA, DLitt

-Since 2009, I have been an Honorary Fellow of Queen Mary.
+I was made an Honorary Fellow of Queen Mary in 2009.
 LADA has collaborated closely with QMUL Drama for two decades on projects including the annual East End Collaborations and Fresh platforms for emerging artists, and 2006’s Performance Studies international: Performing Rights programme; this relationship was consolidated in the signing of a formal Memorandum of Understanding between LADA and QMUL in 2018.

-I have contributed to teaching across MA Live Art, especially the seminars Live Art Histories and Disciplines of Live Art.
-I have also run the MA Live Art strand of the optional module Cultural Industries.
+I have contributed to teaching across MA Live Art, including the seminars Live Art Histories and Disciplines of Live Art.

 My primary research interests include: